 Updates to this privacy notice

 We will continually review and update this privacy notice to reflect changes in our processes and procedures, as well as to comply with changes in the law.
 When such changes occur, we will revise the "last updated" date at the bottom of this notice.
-We encourage you to periodically review this notice and to be informed of how Colchester Borough Council is protecting your information.
+We encourage you to periodically review this notice and to be informed of how Colchester City Council is protecting your information.